How can I learn more about mass psychology? Simple Rules for Success

 Market Cycles:

-The financial market is a living, breathing entity pulsating with the collective emotions of its participants.
+The financial market is a living, breathing entity pulsating with its participants’ collective emotions.
 It ebbs and flows, rises and falls, in a rhythm known as market cycles.
-These cycles are the market’s heartbeat, and understanding them can provide valuable insights into the mass psychology of investors.
+Understanding these cycles is the market’s heartbeat, which can provide valuable insights into investors’ mass psychology.

 A complex interplay of factors drives market cycles, but at their core, they reflect the collective emotions of the market participants.
 These emotions can significantly influence investor behaviour, from optimism and euphoria during a bull market to fear and despair in a bear market.